 Now what would happen when you have a roundabout and you must give way to your left?
 Confused?
 Me too.
 Even for the new 100% automated robots cruising the local streets of Mountain View.
 Those cute bubble Google Self-Driving Cars.
-These cute self-driving cars have been around Mountain View for the past few months.
+These cute self-driving vehicles with car wraps have been around Mountain View for the past few months.
 They are the future of transportation.
 An awe of inspiration to see.
 A Borg like intelligence, developed by mankind up the road at Google HQ, is making autonomous decisions in transporting humans.
 This is the pinnacle of human innovation!
 They are still in closed Beta mode.
 Carry max 2 people.
 One day I hope to get an opportunity to order a lift from my smartphone.

 So back to the roundabout and stop sign issue.
 We know the scene.
 We know the car.
 Now check out the video my wife recorded of this Google self driving car getting confused as it pulls up to such a roundabout with a stop sign.PS.
 I did some edits to the video to add character in good spirit.Enjoy!